jpfluger/examples/ubuntu-14.04/icinga2-server.md

    1. The central server uses ping, http or other commands to execute against the targeted device.
 No modules are installed on the targeted device.
    2. Install a client module on the remote device, which can then communicate with Icinga2
       * On Linux, install Nagios Remote Plugin Executor (NRPE) on the remote Linux device.
-      * On Windows, install NSClient++'s NPRE service on the remote Windows device.
+      * On Windows, install NSClient++'s NRPE service on the remote Windows device.

 The examples below cover setting up the **Central Server** and monitoring from the Central Server outwards towards targeted host devices.
-For setting up [NPRE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) or [NSClient](http://www.nsclient.org/about/) to communicate with Icinga, see [the NPRE Ubuntu 14.04 example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md) or [the NSClient++ Windows 8.1 example](https://github.com/jpfluger/examples/blob/master/windows/nsclient-windows.md).
+For setting up [NRPE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) or [NSClient](http://www.nsclient.org/about/) to communicate with Icinga, see [the NRPE Ubuntu 14.04 example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md) or [the NSClient++ Windows 8.1 example](https://github.com/jpfluger/examples/blob/master/windows/nsclient-windows.md).

 ---